Magalex2x14/LYWSD03MMC-info/README.md

    batt )    100%
 ```

-* Probably in the example above (dump 30 minutes) 2-3 measurements for temperature and hunidity and 1 frame with battery info
+* Probably in the example above (dump 30 minutes) 2-3 measurements for temperature and humidity and 1 frame with battery info

 ## Characteristics snapshot